Windows exporter metrics

-A plugin based on Prometheus Windows Exporter to collect system / host level metrics
+A plugin based on Prometheus Windows Exporter to collect system and host level metrics

-Prometheus Windows Exporter is a popular way to collect system level metrics from microsoft windows, such as CPU / Disk / Network / Process statistics.
-Fluent Bit 1.9.0 includes windows exporter metrics plugin that builds off the Prometheus design to collect system level metrics without having to manage two separate processes or agents.
+Prometheus Windows exporter is a popular way to collect system level metrics from Microsoft Windows, such as CPU, Disk, Network, and Process statistics.
+Fluent Bit 1.9.0 and later includes the Windows Exporter metrics plugin that builds off the Prometheus design to collect system level metrics without having to manage two separate processes or agents.

-The initial release of Windows Exporter Metrics contains a single collector available from Prometheus Windows Exporter and we plan to expand it over time.
+The initial release of Windows Exporter metrics contains a single collector available from Prometheus Windows Exporter.

-Important note: Metrics collected with Windows Exporter Metrics flow through a separate pipeline from logs and current filters do not operate on top of metrics.
+Metrics collected with Windows Exporter metrics flow through a separate pipeline from logs and current filters don't operate on top of metrics.

 Configuration